Renzo3D/Today-s-Kata-Pillar-/README.md

                 with two pillars we have first and last pillars, so it only counts the distance IN CENTIMETERs.

 THREE AND MORE PILLARS.- here is when we have to do some logic.
-I a graphic person so I am going to graph a couple of pillars and give you my logic.
+I'm a graphic person so I am going to graph a couple of pillars and give you my logic.

-  number of pillars 5, ditance bwt 10m and width 15cm
+  number of pillars 5 ( | ), ditance bwt 10m and width of pillars 15cm

   |    10m      |     10m      |     10m        |    10m       |
         (without the width of the first and last pillar)